NYPTI/Drag-Drop/Readme.md

 However, many applications do not support this format, such as web browers and most .NET/Java applications.

-To work around this issue, NYPTI Drag-Drop hooks the Outlook drag and drop process and adds support for physical files (CF_HDROP).
+To work around this issue, NYPTI Outlook Drag Drop hooks the Outlook drag and drop process and adds support for physical files (CF_HDROP).
 When the receiving application asks for the physical files, the files are saved to a temp folder and those filenames are returned to the application.
 The application processes the files (such as uploading them).
-NYPTI Drag-Drop deletes the temp files later in a cleanup process.
+NYPTI Outlook Drag Drop deletes the temp files later in a cleanup process.

 ## Features